moseschmiedel/bachelor-thesis/text/thesis.typ

 environmental influences on the localization process.

 The main drawback of this approach is the amount of transmitted packets.
 In comparison to the distance estimation approach implemented by
-Bluetooth Low Energy beacons @faragher_location_2015 @qamaz_experimental_2022, this implementation needs twice as much packets for a single localization cycle.
-This is because with the BLE approach the anchor nodes periodically send short packets which are received by the end node and are used to estimate the distances between itself and the anchor nodes without the need for response to the ping message.
+Bluetooth Low Energy beacons @faragher_location_2015 @qamaz_experimental_2022, this implementation needs twice as many packets for a single localization cycle.
+This is because with the BLE approach, the anchor nodes periodically send short packets which are received by the end node and are used to estimate the distances between itself and the anchor nodes without the need for response to the ping message.

 Despite this drawback, the benefits would enable some interesting advantages over existing solutions.
-For this reason this localization method was chosen for the evaluated system.
+For this reason, this localization method was selected for the evaluated system.

 = Evaluation
 In this chapter two experiments, conducted for evaluating the performance of the implemented localization system, are presented and